Easy Roasted Beetroot and Lentil

 sautéed beetroot tops in a pan with lemon being squeezed on them

-And if you’re wondering what to do with the beetroot tops then take a look at my SAUTÉED BEETROOT TOPS recipe.
-A super simple and tasty way to enjoy the whole vegetable without any waste!
+And if you’re wondering what to do with the beetroot tops then take a look at HOW TO EAT BEETROOT LEAVES.
+2 super simple and tasty ways to enjoy the whole vegetable without any waste!

 What you will need to make easy roasted beetroot and lentils